Sunday, December 24, 2017

 How the Translation of Horace Was Received

-I was fortunate that my translation of George Sand’s Horace was the first to appear in English after the release of the popular movie Impromptu, starring Judy Davis as George Sand.
+I was fortunate that my translation of George Sand’s Horace was the first to appear in English after the release of the popular movie Impromptu, a George Sand biopic starring Judy Davis.
 Horace got written up twice in ten days in the New York Times, and the first printing sold out in eight weeks, unusual for a translation of an unknown nineteenth century novel.
 The English translation of Horace remains in print more than twenty years later.

 A Favorite Passage from Horace